 In your story, open the design panel, select Minimal from the list of cover options, and close the design panel.
 Above your title, in the upper right corner of your story, you’ll see + Add cover media.
 Click it to upload a photo or video.
 Your media will display in a panoramic aspect ratio; for images, you can open the Properties menu and move the focal point to the area of the image you want to be visible across screen sizes.

-While the StoryMaps builder will automatically update the date in your story’s cover every time you publish, you have the ability to hide this information if you’d prefer.
+While the StoryMaps builder will automatically update the date in your story’s cover every time you re-publish it, you have the option to instead display the story’s original publication date or hide the date altogether if you’d prefer.
 This can be useful if you’ve made an evergreen resource that will stay relevant no matter how many weeks, months, or years have passed since you created it.

 Customize text color

 Sometimes you need to draw your readers’ attention to a specific word or phrase in your story text, and want to use a splash of color to do so.
 This can be especially useful for calling out important statistics or explaining different categories on a map.
 As of January 2020, this is now possible in ArcGIS StoryMaps, with an update in July that enabled coloring of headings and subheadings, as well.

 To change the color of any kind of text (with the exception of a quote block), highlight it in the builder and select the palette icon from the text editing menu.
 The dropdown that appears has four recommended color options: The first is the standard text color for your theme, while the others are the theme-specific recommended accent colors.
 If you’ve added a custom accent color in the design panel, that will also appear as a fifth option.
 Need an entirely different color?
 Just enter its hex code et voilà!

 Add credits to the end of your story